 The keyway of the lock is determined by the lock manufacturer.
 E.g. Kwikset locks and Defiant can be rekeyed to the same key because they have the same keyway.

-However, when locks have a different keyway, e.g. Schlage and Kwikset, they cannot operate on the same key and therefore one of the locks must be changed.
+However, when locks have a different keyway, e.g. Schlage and Kwikset, they cannot operate on.

 Thus, the old key won’t “fit” to the new “code” created by the new pins.